VoyVivika/VivikaShader/README.md

 ## Features
 - Single-Pass Stereo Instancing Compatible
-	- Rendering Mode used in Unity 2020+ by Default for XR Enabled Projects.
+	- Rendering Mode used in Unity 2020+ by Default for VR/XR Enabled Projects.
 		- This Rendering Mode is not Required by VRChat, as their version of Unity is Customized to retain Backwards Compatibility for Older Shaders.
 		- This Rendering Mode is Required by ChilloutVR, as they use SPS-I.
 - AudioLink Support